department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/maintenance/front-end/alert-updates-Sept-2021.md

 - **Copy:**

-  > [heading] **Verify your identity to view your complete profile**.
+  > [heading] **Verify your identity to access your complete profile**.
   >
-  > [body] We need to make sure you’re you - and not someone pretending to be you - before we can give you access to your personal and health-related information.
-This helps to keep your information safe, and to prevent fraud and identity theft.
+  > [body] First, we need to make sure you’re you—and not someone pretending to be you.
+Then, we can give you access to your personal and health information.
+We do this to help keep your information safe from fraud and identity theft.
   >
   > **This one-time process takes about 5-10 minutes**.
   >